 We can help you understand these costs better, and give you some tips to help avoid them in future.

 If you have a NatWest Student Account, you can now apply for an Arranged Overdraft or request to make changes to your existing limit, using our 'Student Arranged Overdraft' online application form.

 Managing your overdraft

 Our Basic and Young People accounts don’t offer an overdraft facility, and some accounts have a higher interest-free payment threshold.
-So it’s worth checking you have the right account for you needs.
+Use our current account finder to check if you have the right account for your needs.

-Use our comparison table to make sure you have the right account.
+You can also use our comparison table to make sure you have the best account for you.